Australian Grown Coffee

 Ewingdale Coffee is characteristically low in caffeine and has a sweet nutty/ fruity flavour and mellow aroma.

 The history of our coffee growing in this area saw our cherries being handpicked, fermented in rainwater, sun dried and master roasted to perfection.
-We then added the best of local growers to blend, then roast to give you a unique coffee experience.
+We then added the best of local growers into the blend to roast, giving you a unique coffee drinking experience.

-From a variety of roasts you can now purchase 4 styles of beans:
+From a variety of roasts you can now purchase 4 styles:

 100% Dark Roast (Dark Roast),